CVLTIK/BxB-HBBD-REDACTED/Plugin-Changelog.md

 * Refactored the plugin's structure to use a **modular approach**, where multiple separate files handle different pages, instead of managing everything within a single file.
 * Adjusted the necessity of an admin page, making the plugin more streamlined in its navigation and management.
+* Dashboard "Settings" to "Dashboard" to begin propir scaffolding.

 ### Fixed